Atique975/Airlines-Data-Analysis/README.md

 # Airlines Data Analysis

 ## Project Overview
-This project focuses on analyzing an airline’s occupancy rates, revenue, and pricing strategies to identify opportunities for enhancing profitability.
+This project analyzes an airline’s occupancy rates, revenue, and pricing strategies to identify opportunities for enhancing profitability.
 Given the challenges of stricter environmental regulations, higher flight taxes, and a tight labor market, the goal is to uncover insights that can help optimize operations, pricing, and customer satisfaction.

 ## Objectives
 #### Revenue Analysis